Clinical Judgment Part A- Critical Thinking

 A client tells you “I have a headache.”
 As the nurse, you immediately recognize the cue: headache.
 However, you do not have sufficient information to analyze this cue and identify the significance.
 Thus, you may ask a series of subjective questions such as “When did the headache start?
 What were you doing when it started?
 Have you ever had this type of headache before?”
 The client’s response will provide you detailed information to facilitate your critical thinking and the process of hypothesizing what is going on, and thereby helping you determine what actions to take.

-Clinical judgement is facilitated by cognitive steps that help you determine when and how to act to prevent clinical deterioration; see Table 6.1.
-Like the nursing process, these steps should be performed in an iterative manner as per the client situation and your clinical reasoning process.
+Clinical judgement is facilitated by cognitive steps that help you determine when and how to act to prevent clinical deterioration; Like the nursing process, these steps should be performed in an iterative manner as per the client situation and your clinical reasoning process.
+These iterative steps are not only applied in health assessment but all contexts of nursing practice.
+The table below summarizes the clinical judgment steps based on the NCSBN Clinical Judgment Measurement Model ( NCSBN, 2020).

 Steps